From generalized permutahedra to Grothendieck polynomials via flow polytopes: Triangular arrays and left-degree sequences

-Given a graph $G$, we write the constrains specified in Theorem \ref{arrayconstraints} in the form shown in Example \ref{triangulararrayofconstraintsexample} and call them the \textbf{triangular constraint array} of $G$.
+The first columns of solutions to these inequalities are exactly the full-dimensional left-degree sequences of $G$. \end{example} Given a graph $G$, we write the constraints specified in Theorem \ref{arrayconstraints} in the form shown in Example \ref{triangulararrayofconstraintsexample} and call them the \newword{triangular constraint array} of $G$.
 We proceed by generalizing triangular constraint arrays to encode the lower-dimensional leaves of $\mathcal{T}(G)$ as well.